 what was promised.
 People underutilized all this software because it wasn't

+practical to do more.
 But a strange thing has happened.
 While the ERP companies were busy catching up to the first-generation best-in-breed tools, the supply chain vendors were (of

 necessity) figuring out how to build the second generation.
 And they've done so.
 These tools actually overcome some of the problems that used to make deployment so difficult.
 So in a very real sense, best-in-breed, far from being irrelevant, is better than ever.
+Customers haven't yet figured this out, I admit.
+Today, most don't know the difference between good and mediocre or don't care.
+And this is a problem

 for the supply chain vendors.
 But the problem is not what the